LinkedSoftwareDependencies/Components-Generator.js/README.md

 ### Enhancing an existing `.jsonld` file using the CLI tool

-This tool can aid during the development of components by analyzing an existing `.jsonld` file, filling in additional attributes and giving feedback about parameters that should be renamed, added or deleted.
+This tool can aid during the development of components by analyzing an existing `.jsonld` file, filling in additional attributes and giving feedback about parameters that should be renamed, added or deleted on a best-efforts basis.
+When choosing the `@id`'s of your parameters, it is recommended to follow the naming convention and name them `<component>/<fieldName>` where `<component>` is the `@id` of your component and `<fieldName>` is the name of your field.
+If you have multiple fields with the same name, you should name them `field`, `field1`, `field2` and so forth.
+This is not necessary, but it will make sure the tool can properly match your existing parameters with the existing ones.
 ```bash
 Enhances an existing .jsonld file and gives feedback about possible misconfigurations
 Usage: